Last updated on February 21st, 2021 at 08:49 am

 Rich, moist and deliciously light, these vegan chocolate cupcakes are simple to make and guaranteed to please vegans and non-vegans alike.

-Made using basic kitchen ingredients, these sweet cakes are tofu, avocado, black bean and general weird-stuff free.
+Made using everyday kitchen ingredients, these cupcakes come together in around 30-minutes.
 If you are looking for a classic chocolate cupcake that happens to be vegan, you're in the right place.

 Cupcakes are just muffins that believed in miraclesunknown

 These vegan chocolate cupcakes will not steer you wrong.
 They are:

 - So easy to make with no creaming of butters and what-not

 - Will keep for days because we use oil not butter

 - Come together in no time, perfect for an emergency treat

 - The perfect cupcake for birthday parties where food allergies are an issue.

 If you've read my article DIY Vegan Egg Substitutes you'll know that before you choose an egg replacement for plant-based cooking, you need to know what the egg does in the original recipe.